DenisKipchakbaev/microservices-netflix-example/README.md

 # Running the services in Docker

 Now we are going to use docker-compose to start the actual image.
 To start the docker image, change to the directory containing  your source code.
+BUILD_NAME environment variable should be present as in previous step.
 Issue the following docker-compose command:

    **docker-compose -f docker/common/docker-compose.yml up**